- All Topics

-Instead, its real value is to proactively stabilize the internal-state conditions that avoid the need to perform the flush all together.
+Instead, its real value is to proactively stabilize the internal-state conditions that avoid the need to perform the flush altogether.
 In fact, a well-structured oil analysis program should largely focus on proactive maintenance objectives, such as avoiding the future need for a flush.
 This is due to the fact that nearly all flushes are performed after the following scenarios:

 Of course, the effectiveness in catching common flush precursors depends on oil samples being taken at the optimum frequency and the proper use of on-site or laboratory screening tests.
-In the event the condition was not detected on time, oil analysis would still able to provide both the alert and degree of severity (urgency) of the flush condition.
+In the event the condition was not detected on time, an oil analysis would still be able to provide both the alert and degree of severity (urgency) of the flush condition.

-As described in Part 3 of this series, many flush strategies involve the use of a program of flush tactics until the original offending contaminant has been scoured from the machine as well as both the flush and rinse fluids.
+Many flush strategies involve the use of a program of flush tactics until the original offending contaminant has been scoured from the machine as well as both the flush and rinse fluids.
 The flush and rinse fluids often contain fluid chemistry that must be thoroughly removed before the lubricant is replaced and the machine is returned to service.

-Oil analysis can be used as often as needed to assess what remains in the circulating fluids.
-In such case, the analyses can aid in guiding the process by defining the type and duration of each step in the sequence.
+Oil analyses can be used as often as needed to assess what remains in the circulating fluids.
+In such cases, the analyses can aid in guiding the process by defining the type and duration of each step in the sequence.
 Perhaps certain flush steps (tactics) will need to be repeated based on the results of the analysis.

-As such, for a period of time after a flush, oil analysis should be performed regularly on critical machinery to ensure that healthy conditions have indeed been restored.
+As such, for a period after a flush, oil analyses should be performed regularly on critical machinery to ensure that healthy conditions have been restored.
 Early detection of a problem could be the difference between costly downtime and a nuisance condition that could have been easily corrected.

 In conclusion, the voice in your oil is an opportunity for those who perform or are considering performing a system flush.
 It would be rare for a machine to have a flush requirement without both the causes and effects appearing in the oil data well in advance, but only when samples are taken and the right tests are performed.